 When I was a freshman in high school, one of the classes I was required to take was drama.
-My mother was way too self-involved in her cocaine-high state that I was never able to be involved in any after school activities , however I was required to work at least one play for my class grade.
-Since, I was no actress, I volunteered to work the concession stand for my activity.
+My mother was way too self-involved in her cocaine-high state.
+I was never able to be involved in any after-school activities, however, I was required to work at least one play for my class grade.
+Since I was no actress, I volunteered to work the concession stand for my activity.

 Once the play was over, I walked over to the side entrance, which was completely dark.
-The only lights that were lit were the front entrance lights, but as I had told her that she was to pick me up at the side entrance, I waited there alone.
+The only lights that were lit were the front entrance lights.
+As I had told her that she was to pick me up at the side entrance, I waited there alone.
 A 14-year old waiting by a completely darkened side of a high school, that was right next to the projects.

 I waited there for a long time, probably around an hour, and no one ever showed up…

 When my drama teacher had cleared and locked the building, she apparently saw me sitting on this darkened side of the building alone, and came over.
 She asked me why I was there, and I told her that I was waiting for my mother to pick me up.
 She said, but you were finished an hour ago, come let me take you home.

 I was humiliated and scared.
 My mother would be furious if she came to get me and I was not where I was supposed to be.
 I told my teacher that I would just wait.
 I said that my mom would probably be there anytime, but the teacher kept insisting that she could not leave me there alone.